osboot/make-initrd/features/buildinfo/README.md

 # Feature: buildinfo

 Feature saves information about the created initramfs image.
+This information contains such information as the features used and the list of packed files.

+## Parameters

+- **BUILDINFODIR** -- The directory where the buildinfo will be saved.

 ## Files